wassname/repeng/docs/research_journal_mjc.md

 | down_proj_fisher_steer_reg3     |  nan    | nan    |          0.2 |    nan    |  nan    | nan    | nan    |
 | up_proj_fisher_steer_reg3       |  nan    | nan    |          0.4 |    nan    |  nan    | nan    | nan    |

-The 4x score difference between best MLP (13.99) and best attention (5.54) suggests MLP layers are fundamentally more steerable for this task.
-This aligns with them being the "thinking" components where values/preferences get encoded.

-Looking at your results:

-- up_proj_fisher_steer_reg2: score 13.99 (expanded space)
-- down_proj_fisher_steer_reg2: score 8.54 (residual space)

-This suggests steering in the expanded MLP space is more effective than the residual stream, which makes sense because, there are more degrees of freedom to encode nuanced preferences.
-It might be more linear is it's more sparse, and it's also pre -nonlinearity so less saturated.

 # 2025-09-27 19:05:31 trying on more layer groups, and with IEP fisher matrix

 hmm for some reason it's got worse